NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 Testing the resolver from a remote machine
 ------------------------------------------

 So now we have a DNS resolver which should be reachable from within the network.
-To verify this we need to find the IP address of the resolver machine which can be found on the machine itself.
-For this tutorial we will use the address ``10.0.0.2`` (not ``127.0.0.1`` as we saw earlier) as an example.
+To be able to verify that our resolver is working correctly, we want to test it from anoither machine in the network.
+As mentioned above, this tutorial uses the address ``192.168.0.2`` (not ``127.0.0.1`` as we saw earlier) as an example for the machine running Unbound.
 Armed with the IP address we can send a query to our DNS resolver from another machine which is within our home network.
 To do this we use the same dig command, only we change the IP address where the query is asked.

 .. code-block:: bash

-	dig example.com @10.0.0.2
+	dig example.com @192.168.0.2

-This should give the same result.
-The ``SERVER`` entry in the footer will reflect from which server the response was received.
+This should give the same result as above.
+The ``SERVER`` entry in the footer reflects from which server the response was received.

 Where it all comes together
 ---------------------------

-We should now have a functioning DNS resolver that is accessible to all machines in our network (make sure you do before you continue).
+We should now have a functioning DNS resolver that is accessible to all machines in our network (**make sure you do before you continue**).

 The next step then is a little tricky as there are many options and variations possible.
 We have a choice of which machines in our network will be using our configured DNS resolver.
 This can range from a single machine to all the machines that are connected.
 Since this tutorial cannot (and does not try to) be comprehensive for the range of choices, we will look at some of the basic examples which you can implement and expand on.

 Most machines when they first connect to a network get a “recommended resolver” from your router using :abbr:`DHCP (Dynamic Host Configuration Protocol)`.
 To change this, we need to log into the router.
+Earlier in this tutorial we assume the home router was using ``192.168.0.1``, though in reality this can differ. if this does differ, the unbound config needs to be changed as well. |br|
-To find the IP address of our home router which is likely be under :option:`default gateway`:
+To find the IP address of our home router, which is likely be under the :option:`default gateway` entry from:

 .. code-block:: bash

 	ip route

 When you've found the IP address of your home router, you can copy the address to a web browser, which should give you access to the router configuration portal.
 If you can't find the portal using this method, consult the manual or the manufacturer's website.
 When you have access, you should change the DHCP configuration to advertise the IP address of the machine running Unbound as the default gateway.
-In the case of our example, that would be 10.0.0.2.
+In the case of our example, that would be ``192.168.0.2``.

 Another possibility is a machine that does not use a resolver that is “recommended” by your router.
 This machine can be running its own resolver or be connected to a different one altogether.
 If you want these machines to use the Unbound resolver you set up, you need to change the configuration of the machine.